1 Units Left, Low Stock

-Marty is a fully programmable, WiFi enabled walking robot for makers, kids and educators.
-The Marty Education Pack contains 10 Marty the Robot Kits plus everything you need to integrate Marty into your club or classroom.
+This Marty Education Pack contains 10 Marty the Robot kits, plus everything you need to integrate Marty into your club or classroom.

-By helping to promote creativity and learning through invention and play, Marty makes learning about programming and engineering a fun and engaging process.
-Marty acts as an gateway into computer sciences and can grow with the child from early education to their senior phase.
-By empowering students, Marty allows for inventive learning, engaging the child’s creativity and promoting their STEM skills.
+Marty makes learning about programming and engineering a fun and engaging process.
+Acting as a gateway into computer science and design technology, Marty empowers students through inventive learning, engaging the child’s creativity and promoting their STEM skills.

 Marty is a real robot for the price of a smart toy.
 We offer Marts as kits and pre-assembled, so you have the flexibility to decide whether the build experience fits in to your teaching, or if instead you just want the robots to come assembled.

 The kits and assembled packs include everything you need to build and program your Martys, with a screwdriver, rechargeable battery and USB charger.

 This is the Marty 10 Pack of Kits.